gilbert/zaml/README.md

 #=> { "project": [{ "title": "A" }, { "title": "B", "type": "personal" }] }
 ```

-It will also make your key always present, even if the user did not specify it.
+It will also guarantee your key is always present, even if the user does not provide any.

 ```
 # schema = project|multi{title,type}